shahanakattil/Sustainability-workshop/Instructions/Lab5: Reduce-Carbon-Emissions-for-Azure-Workloads.md

 ## Conclusion
 By following these steps, you'll learn how to assess and reduce the carbon emissions of your Azure workloads, helping your company achieve its sustainability goals and potentially reduce operational costs.

-## Exercise 1 : Emission Impact Dashboard for Azure
+## Excercise 2 : Emission Impact Dashboard for Azure

 The Emissions Impact Dashboard promotes transparency of information and provides insights that empower you to make effective decisions to reach your sustainability goals.

 ### Task 1 : Deploy the dashboards from the Solution Center

-In this task, you sign in to the Microsoft Cloud Solution Center and deploy the Microsoft Cloud for Sustainability dashboard solutions.
+In this task, you sign in to the Microsoft Cloud Solution Center and deploy the Microsoft Cloud for Sustainability dashboard solutions and view the dashboard with sample data in the PowerBi.

 1. Open a browser in InPrivate or Incognito mode and then go to https://solutions.microsoft.com.

-2. Use the credentials with your Power BI Pro license install.
+2. Use the below credentials to login.

+   - **Email/Username:** <inject key="AzureAdUserEmail"></inject>
+   - **Password:** <inject key="AzureAdUserPassword"></inject>

 3. After sign-in is complete, on the Home page of Microsoft Cloud Solution Center, select View all solutions on the Microsoft Cloud for Sustainability tile.